ministryofjustice/laa-secure-document-storage-api/docs/permissions.md

 rules.
 An enforcer is created using the model and policy files, and this provides a simple interface to check a subject (the user) can perform an action (such as update or get) on an object (such as a bucket or an endpoint).

+*Important* The model controls how the policy rules are interpreted, and by default matches are straight string comparisons which means strings we may expect to work (such as '*' meaning 'any value') will not actually work without also changing the model.

 ## Control access to endpoints

 We use `fastapi-authz` as middleware which enforces authz for each request.
 The middleware requires authentication to be